-RDA Hunter has been working with stakeholders and all levels of government for more than three years to have the Hunter's infrastructure priorities recognised in state and federal government plans.
-Through the RDAF (Regional Development Australia Fund) RDA Hunter has also supported stakeholders' applications for funds to support regionally significant infrastructure projects.
+RDA Hunter works with stakeholders and all levels of government to have the Hunter's infrastructure priorities recognised in state and federal government plans.
+Through the Australian Government's BBRF (Building Better Regions Fund) RDA Hunter supports stakeholders to apply for funds to build regionally significant capital infrastructure projects.

-During the 2012-13 financial year RDA Hunter partnered Infrastructure NSW in development of the Hunter Economic Infrastructure Plan (HEIP).
+RDA Hunter partnered Infrastructure NSW to develop the Hunter Economic Infrastructure Plan (HEIP).
 This work was supported by a \$450,000 grant from the Australian Government's Regional Infrastructure Fund.

-Phase one of this Plan takes a whole of supply chain view of mining related activities in the Hunter to identify: capacity constraints; impacts on communities; and the economic infrastructure required to deliver improvements in capacity and community development.
+This Plan takes a whole of supply chain view of mining related activities in the Hunter to identify: capacity constraints; impacts on communities; and the economic infrastructure required to deliver improvements in capacity and community development.

-Phase two of the HEIP considers the requirements for the Hunter's future water security.
+The HEIP also considers the requirements for the Hunter's future water security.

-One local project of national significance is the duplication of a bridge and access roads to connect Newcastle Port and Airport to the national highway system.
-RDA Hunter will continue to build on its solid track record of supporting improvements to the region's infrastructure to improve productivity and efficiency.
+One local project of national significance in the HEIP is the duplication of a bridge and access roads to connect Newcastle Port and Airport to the national highway system.
+RDA Hunter continues to build on its solid track record of supporting improvements to the region's infrastructure to improve productivity and efficiency.